openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  An entity that requests, receives, and validates Presentations.

 Issuer-Holder-Verifier Model:
-:  A model for exchanging claims, where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Presentations to the Verifiers.
-An issued Verifiable Credential can be (but is not necessarily) used multiple times.
+:  Model that facilitates the exchange of claims, where claims are issued as Verifiable Credentials independently of the process of presenting them to Verifiers in the form of Presentations.
+An issued Verifiable Credential may be used multiple times, although this is not a requirement.

 Holder Binding:
 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential.